Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Experiment

 \subsection{Experiment Set-up}

-\textbf{MAS tasks and datasets}.
-On the dataset, for the knowledge question-answering task, we employed the widely recognized and popular MMLU dataset~\citep{son2024kmmlu}, selecting subdomains such as mathematics, chemistry, computer science, and security for testing, to thoroughly evaluate the MAS's performance across different types of questions.
-Each sub-dataset contained 100 test samples.
+\textbf{MAS Tasks and Datasets}.
+For knowledge question-answering, we used the MMLU dataset~\citep{son2024kmmlu} with subdomains including mathematics, chemistry, computer science, and security, each containing 100 test samples.
+For open-ended generation, we employed three datasets: Alpaca~\citep{alpaca} for commonsense questions, Samsum~\citep{samsum} for the summarization task, and ChatDoctor~\citep{yunxiang2023chatdoctor} for medical questions.

-In addition to testing on the scientific question-answering dataset MMLU, we also evaluated the performance of the language model on text-based response datasets.
-For this purpose, we selected three widely used datasets: Alpaca~\citep{alpaca}, Samsum~\citep{samsum}, and Chatdoctor~\citep{yunxiang2023chatdoctor}.
-Among them, Alpaca is a comprehensive commonsense question-answering dataset designed to assess the model’s overall text-based response capabilities; Samsum focuses on text summarization tasks, examining the model’s performance in specific text processing applications; and chatdoctor consists of medical-related questions, simulating the model’s performance in critical safety-sensitive domains such as healthcare.

-\textbf{Evaluation set-up}.
-To comprehensively evaluate the model’s performance, we employed a two-dimensional evaluation approach.
-Specifically, we first used the Bleurt model to measure the similarity between the model’s output and the standard reference answers.
-A higher average similarity indicates better model performance.
-Additionally, we utilized the GPT-4 language model~\citep{achiam2023gpt} to directly score the model’s responses on a scale of 1 to 5.
+\textbf{Evaluation Set-up}.
+We adopted a two-dimensional evaluation: (i) Bleurt~\citep{sellam2020bleurt} to measure similarity between model outputs and reference answers, and (ii) GPT-4~\citep{achiam2023gpt} to score responses from 1 to 5.